rht-labs/tech-exercise/docs/1-the-manual-menace/4-extend-uj.md

 Add more tools to the UJ for ex, nexus for managing our artifacts

+ArgoCD has a cycle time of about 5ish mins - this is too slow for us, so we can make argocd sync our changes AS SOON AS things hit the git repo.
+Let's add a webhook to connect ArgoCD to our ubiquitous-journey project.

+* TODO - add docs & screeners for adding url to GitLab ...

 update your `ubiquitous-journey/values-tooling.yaml` to include Nexus with some sensible defaults
 ```yaml
   # Nexus